Are Your E-Commerce Categories Built for the Business or the Customer?

 I pulled the top 10 organic results for 20 broad outdoor product searches in Ahrefs.
 Hiking boots, sleeping bags, camping stoves, backpacking tents, kayaks, and 15 others.
 For each one, I counted how many positions went to category or listing pages versus individual product pages.

 Someone searching for “hiking boots” likely wants to compare options, not land on a product page for a single boot.
 Category pages serve that comparison intent.
 Product pages don’t.
-Google has figured this out, and it ranks accordingly.
-Search Engine Land has covered how Google itself is becoming a category page through product grids and AI Overviews.
-That makes your own category pages even more important as organic landing destinations.

 Your Categories Reflect How You Organize, Not How Customers Search